SonngCS/Cryptography/README.md

 # ransomware #

-A basic ransomware iteration made following simple tutorials for educational purposes only.
+A basic ransomware iteration made following simple tutorials; an example made only for educational purposes, do not use it for malicious purposes, as it may result in legal issues.